alan-turing-institute/data-safe-haven/processes/provider-overview.md

 -----------------

-Some data requires a physical security layer around not just the data centre, but the place users use to connect to it.
+Some data requires a physical security layer around not just the data centre, but the physical environment users use to connect to it.

 We distinguish three levels of physical security for research spaces: